-- The required skills and level of expertise of the DPO
+The skills and level of expertise of the DPO

-It is not necessarily required to appoint a DPO per company, especially within a group.
-Therefore, a single DPO may be appointed for several undertakings in the following cases:
+Furthermore it is possible to appoint one DPO for several undertakings in the following cases:

-– Public authority or body taking into account of their organisational structure and size.
+– Public authorities or bodies taking into account their organisational structure and size.

 – Entity representing categories of controllers or processors

-The level of expertise required is not defined in the GDPR and should vary depending on the complexity of the organisation and more particularly of its data processing activities.
+The level of expertise required is not defined in the GDPR and should vary depending on the complexity of the organisation and more particularly of the kind of data processing activities.

-It should also have sufficient knowledge of the business sector and of the organization of the controller as well as good understanding of the processing operations carried out including information system and data security as well as data protection needs of the controller or processor.
+It should also have sufficient knowledge of the business sector and of the organization of the controller or the processor as well as good understanding of the processing operations it carries out including its information system and its data security as well as its data protection needs.

-Where (s)he is appointed by a public authority or body, the DPO should also have knowledge of the administrative rules and procedures of the organization.
+Where (s)he is appointed by a public authority or body, the DPO should also have knowledge of the administrative rules and procedures of the organisation.

-According to the article 38 of the GDPR, the DPO must be involved in all issues relating to the protection of personal data.
+According to article 38 GDPR, the DPO must be involved in all issues relating to the protection of personal data.